Talking About Your Cancer Diagnosis and Asking for Help

 You should also talk with human resources about your options for applying for disability through your employer as well as how to maintain your health insurance coverage through COBRA.

-Balancing Work, Family, Children and Cancer Treatment
+Balancing Work, Family, Children, and Cancer Treatment

 Balancing work, family, children, and cancer treatment can be very challenging for some.

 This would be the time to call on those that have offered to help you when you were first diagnosed.
-Friends, neighbors, co-workers all want to know what they can contribute.
+Friends, neighbors, and co-workers all want to know what they can do to help.
 Be thinking about what kind of concrete help you need.
 For instance: childcare, shopping, meal prep, and housekeeping just to name a few.
 People want to know what they can do for you and your family.
 Remember to make time for yourself- even if it is a mere 30 minutes to take a walk or a bath or sit and look at a magazine or book.
 Adjusting your expectations about what all needs to be done may also be necessary.

 Some online "support pages" allow you to set up a website where you can keep others informed about how you are doing (cutting down on phone calls) and keeping a calendar of needs.
 Post needs such as meals, driving kids to events, a ride to treatment, and friends and family can sign up to help.
 Some sites that offer these pages include mylifeline.org, caringbridge.org, mealtrain.org, lotsahelpinghands, and signupgenious.com.
 You can also create private Facebook groups or even a shared google doc spreadsheet to manage tasks and helpers.